HYPERION RECORDS CATALOGUE AVAILABLE TO STREAM FOR THE FIRST TIME

 ABC CLASSIC FM is broadcasting this recital on Sunday, 28th October

-(Sydney time).
+at 17:00 (Sydney time).
 Link to the relevant page by clicking the logo.

 (Scroll down to 5pm, Sunday to read about this and then click "LISTEN LIVE"